MarteXcoin-documentation/Documentation/introduction/information.rst

   communication.

 Dark Gravity Wave
-  In concept, :ref:`Dark Gravity Wave (DGW) <dark-gravity-wave>` is similar to *Kimoto Gravity Well*, adjusting the difficulty levels every block (instead of every 2016 blocks like Bitcoin) by using statistical data of the last blocks found.
+  In concept, `Dark Gravity Wave (DGW) <https://coinguides.org/dark-gravity-wave/>`_ is similar to *Kimoto Gravity Well*, adjusting the difficulty levels every block (instead of every 2016 blocks like Bitcoin) by using statistical data of the last blocks found.
 In this way block issuing times can remain consistent despite fluctuations in hashpower.
 However it doesn't suffer from the time-warp exploit.

-Darkcoin
-  Dash was initially launched as XCoin and then rebranded to Darkcoin and finally Dash.

-Dash
-  Originally launched as Xcoin and later renamed to Darkcoin, the currency was later renamed "Dash" to avoid association with the darknet markets.
-Dash is a portmanteau of "Digital Cash."
-Dash is an open source peer-to- peer cryptocurrency that solves many of Bitcoin's problems.
-Dash's features include PrivateSend, InstantSend, Decentralized Governance by Blockchain (DGBB), a 2nd tier network (referred to as the masternode network).
-See the :ref:`Features
-  <features>` page for a full list of Dash's features.

-DashDrive
+MarteXDrive
-  Dash network data storage backend service used by masternodes for off-chain data relating to Evolution.
-DashDrive implements `IPFS
+  MarteX network data storage backend service used by masternodes for off-chain data relating to Evolution.
+MarteXDrive implements `IPFS
   <https://ipfs.io>`_, a type of distributed file storage system.

-Dash Client
+MarteX Client
-  Dash clients are software programs used to interface with the Dash network.
-They store the private keys needed to conduct Dash transactions as well as a copy of the entire blockchain.
-A Dash client connects to the Dash network and becomes a node in the network.
+  MarteX clients are software programs used to interface with the MarteX network.
+They store the private keys needed to conduct MarteX transactions as well as a copy of the entire blockchain.
+A MarteX client connects to the MarteX network and becomes a node in the network.
 A node shares and propagates new transactions with the rest of the network, creating a robust decentralized infrastructure.

-Dash Core Wallet
+MarteX Core Wallet
-  The :ref:`Dash Core Wallet <dash-core-wallet>` (known also as the QT wallet) is the "official" Dash wallet that is compiled by the Dash Core Team and allows both PrivateSend and InstantSend.
-The DashCore wallet will download the entire blockchain and serve it over the internet to any peers who request it.
+  The `MarteX Core Wallet <../wallets/MarteXcore/README.md>`_ (known also as the QT wallet) is the "official" MarteX wallet that is compiled by the MarteX Core Team and allows both AnonSend and FastSend.
+The MarteXCore wallet will download the entire blockchain and serve it over the internet to any peers who request it.

-Dash Evolution
+MarteX Evolution
-  This is a 3 tier network Dash developers are presently building.
-It will make Dash as easy to use as PayPal, while still remaining decentralized.
-See the :ref:`Evolution <evolution>` page for more information.
+  This is a 3 tier network MarteX developers are presently building.
+It will make MarteX as easy to use as PayPal, while still remaining decentralized.

-Dash Schema
+MarteX Schema
   A JSON-based language specification for defining and validating consensus data in Evolution.